 This section discusses the climate of the Shallow Offshore 3D Seismic study area.
 The study area comprises a block at 130-150 km from the coastline across the full length of the Suriname coast.
 In the virtual absence of meteorological stations at sea or directly along the coastline, information for stations more inland is used to get an overview of climatological conditions in the coastal zone and the neighboring Atlantic Ocean to the north.
 Only one meteorological station was ever present at sea area in front of the Suriname coast, but this station was closed in 1970.
 Inland stations closest to the coastline have been selected.
-Currently operational stations are farther away (Figure 7).
+Currently operational stations within 2 km from the coastline are Weg naar Zee, Coronie and Nickerie, but most operational stations are farther away (Figure 7).
 Usually no complete data sets are available for the whole period, and sometimes even complete years are lacking.